How to open ETSWAP and Union Registry accounts, and apply for an installation emissions permit or aviation emissions plan.

 You use your ETSWAP account to:

-- apply for your emissions permit or aviation emissions plan
+- apply for your emissions permit or emissions plan

-- apply for changes to your emissions permit or aviation emissions plan
+- apply for changes to your emissions permit or emissions plan

-- notify your regulator of changes to your emissions permit or aviation emissions plan
+- notify your regulator of changes to your emissions permit or emissions plan

 - submit your annual emissions reports